pdennis/Audiobook-Conversion-Kit/readme.md

    python audiobook.py
    ```
 2. When prompted, enter the path to your text file
+3. Choose a voice from the available options
+4. Set the speech speed (between 0.5 and 2.0)
-3. Review the output path (will be original_filename_audiobook.mp3)
+5. Review the output path (will be original_filename_audiobook.wav)
-4. Confirm to proceed
+6. Confirm to proceed

 ## Output Files